-- a.
-Color: Navy-blue - b.
+- b.
 Length: The skirt hem may be no higher than just above the knee, both in front and in back.
 Skirts must be worn at the waist - c.
 Dark spandex tight-fitting shorts must be worn under the skirt - d.
-Vendor: Dennis Uniforms or Anton Uniforms
+Vendor: Dennis Uniforms or Anton Uniforms a.
+Color: The shoes should be solid white OR solid black-this includes sole and shoelaces